Pathways Planning and Supports

 School Within a College (SWAC)

 The School Within A College (SWAC) program provides students that are credit deficient and early leavers the opportunity to complete their last semester of high school at one of the GTA College Partner sites.
-SWAC provides students that were formerly disengaged, underperforming and underserved with a college environment, SWAC Teacher, and wrap-around support from both the college and YRDSB to achieve academic success.
+SWAC provides students that were formerly disengaged, underperforming and underserved with a college environment, SWAC Teacher and wrap-around support from both the college and YRDSB to achieve academic success.

 The SWAC program enables students to earn 4+ credits towards their Ontario Secondary School Diploma (OSSD) in one semester; for instance, 1-2 credits in Cooperative Education, 1-2 credits at the senior high school level with direct YRDSB teacher instruction, 2 dual credits (College Credits), and possible credit(s) from credit recovery.
 In addition to earning secondary OSSD credits, students benefit from exposure to transition support.

 Currently, YRDSB’s SWAC program is run in partnership with Seneca College.
 Based on a student survey, 100% of students recommended the programs to other students.
-In addition, 91% of respondents indicated that they would have not been able to complete their OSSD without SWAC.
+In 2023-2024, 115 secondary school credits were earned (not including Dual Credits) and 27 out of 31 students graduated with their OSSD by the end of semester 2.

 STEM (Science, Technology, Engineering, & Mathematics)